 The Cutting-Stock Approach to Bin Packing: Theory and Experiments

 Professor Dillard is the co-author of Elementary Statistics (4th edition), an introductory-level textbook for college students.
 It introduces concepts using real-life examples and scenarios, eventually discussing underlying statistical ideas.
 It’s great for those who have math anxiety and/or struggle with math.
-Includes a study app to assist with test preparation.
-It is available here:
+The text includes a study app to assist with test preparation and is available here: